mitre/multiscanner/docs/distributed_multiscanner.md

 We use Celery as our distributed task queue.

 ### Task Tracking ###
 PostgreSQL is our task management database.
-It is here that we keep track of scan times, samples, and the status of tasks (pending, complete, failed, etc...).
+It is here that we keep track of scan times, samples, and the status of tasks (pending, complete, failed).

 ### Distributed File System ###
 GlusterFS is our distributed file system.
 Each component that needs access to the raw samples mounts the share via FUSE.
 We selected GlusterFS because it is much more performant in our use case of storing a large number of small samples than a technology like HDFS would be.